Do you want to start an apple farming business? Here in this article, we have listed down a detailed plan guide and the steps needed to farm apples.

-- Apples help to reduce your risk for diabetes.
+- Apples help to reduce your risk of diabetes.

-- The soluble fibres in the apples help to reduce cholesterol.
+- The soluble fibers in the apples help to reduce cholesterol.

 - Red apples contain an antioxidant called quercetin.
-The quercetin can help boost and fortify your immune system.
+Quercetin can help boost and fortify your immune system.

 - Finally, we can catch a very popular statement “One apple a day, keeps doctors away.”

 - First of all, ensure that the soil is amenable to apple production.